Tina-otoge/beatoraja-obs-scenes-switcher/README.md

 # Installing

-- If you don't already have it, install the OBS Websockets plugin
+- If you don't already have it, install the OBS Websocket plugin
 > https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/

 - If you don't already have it, install Python 3